pchiorean/Indentz/docs/README.md

 ![Label Page](img/labelpage.png)

 #### **`LabelPageRatios.jsx`**
-Adds a label with the page aspect ratio, on the slug of each page, on the **info** layer.
+Adds a label with the _visible area_ ratio and page margins ratio on the slug of each page.

+**Note:** If the visible area is not defined, it defaults to the page size.

 #### **`OffsetPaths.jsx`**
 This is a slightly modified version of [**OffsetPath**](https://creativepro.com/indesign-cad-tool/) by Olav Martin Kvern, which uses a clever method to create paths around selected objects at a custom offset distance: